Igalia/explainers/css/has/has-style-invalidation.md

 * Result summary
   * We can see the linear relationship to the 'number of `:has()` argument selectors for the subject element'.
-  * 'Number of rules for the subject element' looks not have noticable affect when the `:has()` in those rules have same argument selectors.
+  * 'Number of rules for the subject element' doesn't significantly affect when the `:has()` in those rules have same argument selectors.
-  * 'Number of rules for the change' looks not have noticable affect.<br><br>
+  * 'Number of rules for the change' doesn't significantly affect.<br><br>
 * Manipulated variable
   * Number of rules for the subject element
   * Number of argument selectors for the subject element